savagecorp/grunt_baseplate/README.md

 Getting Started with Grunt.
 ==========================

-1. Install Node, buy clicking install [on the Node website](http://nodejs.org/ )
+1. Install Node, by clicking install [on the Node website](http://nodejs.org/ )
 2. (create a package.json file) In terminal, navigate to the project folder, and run 'touch package.json'
 3. Paste the following into package.json file